 6. Dine

-Explore Maui’s bounty in a different way entirely by booking a table at The Mill House.
+Explore Maui’s bounty in a different way entirely with these Maui restaurants.

 Tacos Maui